LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 There are also some debug, testing and cheat options and game modes that can be specified on the command line when starting the game server.
-Use at your own peril! :) Of these, you may find the screensaver modes the least spoilery and the most fun, e.g.:
+Use at your own peril! :) Of these, you may find the screensaver game modes the least spoilery and the most fun, e.g.:

     LambdaHack --newGame --noMore --maxFps 45 --savePrefix test --automateAll --gameMode campaign --difficulty 1

+The `--automateAll` option stricly corresponds to the `CTRL-A` command, but most of the debug options have no corresponding commands.

 Monsters